 A consistent landing page that matches what’s in the Pin.

 We also remove spam and other disruptive content including:

 Attempts to artificially boost views and other metrics.

 Repetitive or unwanted posts.

-Off-domain redirects, cloaking or other ways of obscuring where a Pin leads.
+Off-domain redirects, cloaking or other ways of obscuring where a Pin leads to.

-Misleading content or behavior.
+Misleading content or behaviour.
 For example, deceptive design elements or suspicious pop-ups.